JaviPerea/Holoconference/README.md

-# Project Holoconference: Server-Receiver-Emisor Communication Setup
+# Project Holoconference: Server-Receiver-Sender Communication Setup

 ## Overview
 This project demonstrates communication between a server, a receiver, and an emitter.
 Follow these steps to set up and run each component in sequence.